apendua/meteor-actions/README.md

 If at some point you will decide, that there is an action that should be denied to the admin
-(e.g. something connected with user's privacy) you can allways fix it by creating a `deny` rule:
+(e.g. something connected with user's privacy) you can allways fix this by creating a `deny` rule:
 ```javascript
 Actions.deny({secret:true}, function (userId, secretOwner) {
   if (userId === secretOwner)